dr-tony-lin/CarND-MPC-Project/submission-report.md

 * epsi weight: around 100 for epsi less than the panic level, otherwise 5000
 * delta weight: 400 to 800
 * delta delta weight: 1000

+### N and dt
+The N, the number of times steps, and dt, the duration of each time step, parameters determine the event horizon of the MPC in that:

+    event horizon = N * dt

+N affects the event horizon and the IPOPT time, both are proporotional to N. Chosing a large N will require more processing time, and the result may not improve.
+Experiements have shown that when event horizon is above 1.5 seconds, instability starts to increase.
+In some case, it may take IPOPT a lot longer to converge (can be over few hundred millie seconds), and fails.

+The values of dt affect the event horizon, and the precision of MPC, the smaller the value, the more accurate result may be obtained, but at the cost of reduced event horizon.

+Experiments have found setting N to be between 10 and 30, and dt to be between 0.1 and 0.05 for 1 second of event horizon seem good choices.

+## Results

 The following videos shows the simulation results with different steps, and CTE weights: